Siân Johns, Primary School Art Coordinator, Dover Campus

 I hope that the art installation will trigger their imagination and creativity.’
 Ari Bayuaji, March 2018.

-The work will be included as part of the Junior Art Exhibition (14 - 25 May, RBT) and can also be seen outside the Primary art room.
+The work was included in the Junior School Art Exhibition (14 - 25 May, RBT) and can also be seen outside the Primary Art room.